 The SV adds an eight-way power adjustable driver's seat, automatic headlights, a rearview camera, a rear sonar system, Bluetooth connectivity, a proximity key, a USB input, a leather-wrapped steering wheel and shift, auxiliary audio/video input jacks, SiriusXM satellite radio, a seven-inch info display and speed-sensitive intermittent windshield wipers.
 Fog lights, an auto-dimming rearview mirror, a HomeLink universal transceiver and heated exterior mirrors are newly standard for the latest model year.

-The SL brings leather upholstery, a power liftgate, remote start, heated front and rear seats, a power-adjustable front passenger seat, wood-tone trim, chrome body side moldings, stainless steel kick plates, memory functionality for the driver's seat and exterior mirrors and a digital compass.
-A 120V power outlet has also been added for the latest model year.
+The SL brings leather upholstery, a power liftgate, remote start, heated front and rear seats, a power-adjustable front passenger seat, wood-tone trim, chrome body side moldings, stainless steel kick plates, memory functionality for the driver's seat and exterior mirrors, a digital compass and a 120V power outlet.
+New for this year is a motion-activated liftgate.

 All Pathfinder models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and a tire pressure monitoring system.